The Nikon Z 6II and Z 7II have the ability to take both CFexpress / XQD and UHS-I or UHS-II memory cards.

 |PNY Elite Performance U3||UHS-I||63||91||58.96||#REF!|

 Using XQD Memory Cards In the Nikon Z6 II / Z7 II

-You can still use XQD memory cards in the new cameras, but they likely will not run as fast as CFexpress cards.
+You can still use your old XQD memory cards in these new cameras, but they will not run as fast as a good CFexpress card.
 This isn’t because the new cameras are now fully functional, rather, there are two processors, which means two data lanes.

 Best Memory Cards For Video

 The Nikon Z6 II and Z7 II have a bitrate of about 150Mbps which translates to about 19MB/s.
 This means any U3 card whether that’s UHS-I or UHS-II will work fine for video.

 Since the Nikon Z6 II and Z7 II only shoot video to one card slot at a time, it might make sense to buy a larger UHS-I or UHS-II v60 card that’s designated for video, since these cards can be found at a better price than CFexpress cards.

 What Size Memory Card Do You Need?

 Choosing memory card sizes depends on how much shooting you need or whether you clear of your cards often, or need a card to last you days or weeks.